“Lady of Fatima”

 10-Prayers should only be addressed to the living God not to the dead

 Mary and the saints (except Enoch, Elijah and Moses) are sleeping in the grave (1 Thessalonians 5:25; 2 Thessalonians 3:1; Hebrews 13:18, etc.).
 The Bible forbids praying to the dead and associates it with sorcery, witchcraft, necromancy, and divination (Leviticus 20:27; Deuteronomy 18:10-13).
-For more on the state of the dead, check the following link.
+For more on the state of the dead, check the following The Intermediate State.